Optometry

 Credits 1.5

 This course is designed to review the athlete’s visual system in multiple sports including baseball, softball, football, basketball, and hockey.
-Students will learn how to perform a comprehensive and systematic evaluation of an athlete’s visual system, and make appropriate recommendations for their specific sport based on refractive error, visual processing, and visual motor integration.
-A range of options involving training techniques and lenses will be discussed to improve an athlete’s visual system specifically for their sport.
+Students will learn how to perform a comprehensive and systematic evaluation of an athlete’s visual system, and make appropriate sport specific recommendations based on refractive error, visual processing, and visual motor integration.
+A range of options involving training techniques and lenses will be discussed to improve an athlete’s visual system specifically for the athlete's sport.
 This course includes hands on exposure to techniques available to training an athlete.

 OPTOG 1496: Advanced Specialized Test Interpretation